bykovero/bykovero/README.md

 👋 Hi, I’m @bykovero
 - I'm currently learning how to program in C++ and ROS2 (Project Maze)
-- I'm currently working on a hexa-robot (Project Hexa)
+- I'm currently working on a hexa-robot using ESP32 (Project Hexa)

 <!---
 bykovero/bykovero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.